-Geohazard Permanent Supersites (Supersites) are single sites or extended areas of highest priority to the geohazards community in which active single or multiple geological hazard caused by single or multiple sources poses a threat to human population and/or critical facilities (such as that of volcanic ash dispersion to aviation).
+Geohazard Permanent Supersites (Supersites) are single sites or extended areas of high priority to the geohazard community, in which single or multiple geological hazards pose a threat to human population and/or critical facilities.

-- are subject to investigations aimed at broadening the scientific understanding of the general geological and geophysical processes causing the hazards, allowing to reduce the uncertainty in hazard and risk assessment.
+- are areas where focused scientific investigations can increase the scientific understanding of the general geological and geophysical processes causing the hazards, allowing to reduce the uncertainty in hazard and risk assessment,

 - support collaborative research activities of a broad international research community, favouring Open Science as the best approach to reduce the geohazard risks,

-- are not limited in time and will normally exist during the lifetime of the related activities or organizations and beyond that as applicable.
+- are not limited in time and will normally exist during the lifetime of the related activities or organizations, subject to a periodic review of their objectives.